tokio-rs/axum/axum/src/docs/middleware.md

 axum expects that all services used in your app won't care about backpressure and so it uses the latter strategy.
 However that means you should avoid routing to a service (or using a middleware) that _does_ care about backpressure.
-At the very least you should [load shed] so requests are dropped quickly and don't keep piling up.
+At the very least you should [load shed][tower::load_shed] so requests are dropped quickly and don't keep piling up.

 It also means that if `poll_ready` returns an error then that error will be returned in the response future from `call` and _not_ from `poll_ready`.
 In